Research

 Velocity-map imaging

 Schematic illustration of a simple three electrode velocity-map imaging stack.
 R = repeller, E = extractor, G = ground.
+The detector consists of a dual microchannel plate (MCP) stack coupled with a P43 phosphor.
+A CMOS camera, out side of the vacuum, captures digital photographs of the phosphor screen.

 PAHs and carbonaceous molecules in space; radiative stabilisation mechanisms